 The manhole covers in Kühlungsborn show the city arms.
 The coat of arms displays three silver seagulls in a blue field.
 The title Ostseebad refers to the fact that Kühlungsborn is a seaside resort on the Baltic Sea (Ostsee).

-The orangery of Schwerin Castle (Schloss Schwerin) dates back to 1853.
+The Orangery of Schwerin Castle (Schloss Schwerin) dates back to 1853.
 During the German Democratic Republic, the building housed a Polytechnic Museum for a few years.
-Today, visitors of the Orangerie Café enjoy cakes and coffee during the warm seasons.
+Today, during the warm seasons, visitors to the Orangerie Café enjoy cakes and coffee.
 [German]

-The ****Hotel Speicher am Ziegelsee is located inside a former granary dating back to 1939.
-The building stands next to a lake named Ziegelsee, so guests can reach the hotel by boat.
-The sign HOTEL SPEICHER is actually the sign of the boat station.
+Visitors find the Hotel Speicher am Ziegelsee in a former granary dating back to 1939.
+The edifice is situated next to a lake named Ziegelsee, which is why guests can reach the hotel by boat.
+The sign HOTEL SPEICHER is the name board of the boat station.

 Lovers of fine tea find the traditional shop “Das alte Handelshaus” (The Old Merchant House) at the address Schmiedestraße 11.
 Today, it houses a chain store of the tea merchant Tee Maass.